Skip to main content

 Glider Solo (An Option for Early Starters)

 At 15, a student can solo in a glider.
-This is less common but available through organizations like Civil Air Patrol and flight schools in upstate New York and Arizona.
-We don't offer glider training — this is informational for families researching the full picture.
+However, this is less common.
+For example, it's offered through groups like Civil Air Patrol and flight schools in upstate New York and Arizona.
+We don't offer glider training — instead, this section is here for families researching the full picture.

 Before any solo, your teen must have: